Litany of the Saints: Pre-Vatican II practice

+Notable, in contrast with the post-Vatican II version, non-religious laypersons (post-Early Christianity) are not commemorated individually under this standard form.

 The litany then twice pleads with God to be merciful, and this is followed by 21 invocations for which the response is Libera nos, Domine ("O Lord, deliver us"), then 17 petitions with the response Te rogamus, audi nos ("We beseech thee, hear us").
 The final part of the litany consists of seven invocations of Christ, the first three under the title "Lamb of God".

 Indulgence

 The 2004 Enchiridion Indulgentiarum grants the partial indulgence to the faithfuls of Christ who piously pray the litanies.